 Introduction

 Older patients undergoing cancer surgery are at increased risk of post-operative complications, prolonged hospital stay and mortality.
-Frailty is particularly prevalent in this patient cohort and is a major contributor to adverse outcomes.
 Identification of frailty can help predict patients at high risk of perioperative complications and allow a collaborative, multi-disciplinary team approach to their care.
-Other surgical specialities have integrated geriatrician-led perioperative services but this has yet to be widely included into gynaecological oncology pathways.

 A survey was conducted to assess the confidence and knowledge of trainees in obstetrics and gynaecology (O&G) regarding identification and management of perioperative issues encountered in frail gynaecological oncology patients.

 Methods

-A web-based survey on the management of frail perioperative patients was disseminated to doctors-in-training (trainees) working in O&G in the United Kingdom (UK) and Ireland.
+A web-based survey was distributed via the Audit and Research in Gynaecological Oncology (ARGO) collaborative and UK Audit and Research Collaborative in Obstetrics and Gynaecology (UKARCOG) to UK and Irish trainees working in O&G. The survey was on the management of frail perioperative patients was disseminated to doctors-in-training (trainees) working in O&G in the United Kingdom (UK) and Ireland.
+Specialty (ST1-7), subspecialty and General Practice (GP) trainees, non-training grade doctors and foundation year (FY) doctors currently working in O&G were eligible.
+Consultants were excluded.
+Study data was collected using REDCAP software hosted at the University of Manchester.
+Responses were collected over a 6-week period between January and February 2020.

 Results

-Of the 666 trainees who participated, 67% (n=425/666) reported inadequate training in perioperative management of frail patients.
-Validated frailty assessment tools were used by only 9% (n=59/638) of trainees and less than 1% (n=4/613) were able to correctly identify all the diagnostic features of frailty.
+Of the 666 trainees who participated, 67% (425/666) reported inadequate training in perioperative management of frail patients.
+Validated frailty assessment tools were used by only 9% (59/638) of trainees and less than 1% (4/613) were able to correctly identify all the diagnostic features of frailty.
 Common misconceptions included the use of chronological age and gender in frailty assessments.
-The majority of trainees (>75%) correctly answered a series of questions relating to mental capacity; however, only 6% (n=36/606) were able to correctly identify all three diagnostic features of delirium.
-87% (n=495/571) of trainees supported closer collaboration with geriatricians and a multi-disciplinary approach.
+The majority of trainees (>75%) correctly answered a series of questions relating to mental capacity; however, only 6% (36/606) were able to correctly identify all three diagnostic features of delirium.
+A total of 87% (495/571) of trainees supported closer collaboration with geriatricians and a multi-disciplinary approach.

 Conclusions